 WISH only works with sex workers because sex workers face particular barriers when accessing support or services.
 Many places can be dismissive or openly hostile towards sex workers.
 Other services are, simply, not open or available during hours that sex workers require them (such as overnight hours).
 WISH provides critical non-judgmental services to a marginalized population with a particular expertise on the needs of this population.
 Women are able to openly seek support that respects their choices, and are responsive to their particular needs.

 No. Harsher regulations around sex work will not improve the situation of the women who access services at WISH.
 Research shows, criminalizing sex work isolates sex workers pushing them into the shadows and usually into an adversarial relationship with law enforcement making accessing support extremely difficult and sometimes dangerous.

 Yes.
-WISH supports self-identified women (including cis and trans women) who have traded sex.
-We recognize that trans women are women and, further, recognize that the particular stigma, barriers and violence that trans sex workers face can often be more extreme and targeted than other groups of women face.
-Since we take an intersectional approach to supporting women – considering how race and gender intersect to create additional barriers – we seek to make WISH a safe haven for all sex working women.
+WISH supports self-identified women (including cis and trans women) and gender diverse or gender non-confirming people who have traded sex.
+We recognize that trans women are women and, further, recognize that the particular stigma, barriers and violence that trans, Two-Spirit and gender diverse sex workers face can often be more extreme and targeted than other groups face.
+Since we take an intersectional approach to supporting sex workers – considering how race and gender intersect to create additional barriers – we seek to make WISH a safe haven for all sex working women.